Proper 25 (30) | Mark 10:46-52

 Whatever the reason, Bartimaeus called to Jesus in a very particular way.
 He understood something of waiting, this beggar, and he understood something of seizing the moment when opportunity comes.
 By calling Jesus “son of David,” Bartimaeus recognized the long generations that his people had waited for the coming of the Messiah.
 By his insistence on being heard, despite the angry responses of the crowd, blind Bartimaeus demonstrated the importance of seeing the truth with one’s own eyes and acting on it.

 It is also odd that Bartimaeus would have thrown aside his cloak as he rose to go to Jesus.
 The fact that he had such a garment speaks to his ability as a beggar.
 The fact that he cast aside something of such obvious value speaks to his recognition of the greater value of getting Jesus to see him.

 Finally, there is the word ἀναβλέψω — ‘that I might receive my sight’, or literally ‘that I might look up’, or perhaps ‘that I might see again’.
 If it is the latter, that I might see again, then there is the implication that Bartimaeus was not always blind.
 It may be that he once could see.

 It is one thing to treasure what we have.
 It is altogether another thing when we measure what we have lost.

-We are left like Bartimaeus son of Timaeus.
-We sit in the dust, cloaked, all of history passing before us.
-Though God should pass close by, we cannot see, hemmed in as we are, crowded by the expectations of the people around us, anesthetized, immobilized by the net of our own ideas that keep us begging for scraps when we could look up and see and know the immanence of God.
+We are all like Bartimaeus, son of Timaeus.
+We sit in the dust, cloaked, all of history passing by us.
+Though God passes close by, we cannot see, hemmed in as we are, crowded by the expectations of the people around us, blinded, anesthetized, immobilized by the net of our own ideas.
+We settle blindly for scraps, when we might look up and see the immanence of God.